Vegetarian Pho (Vietnamese Noodle Soup)

 I wanted to replicate this vegetarian Pho at home.
-So I did some research and found a broth recipe that sounded delicious from the buy prednisone online for dogs.
+So I did some research and found a broth recipe that sounded delicious from the Kitchen Treaty.
 Kare’s blog is lovely, and you should definitely check it out for some scrumptious vegetarian + meat-eater-friendly dishes!

 Adapting Kare’s recipe slightly for the broth, I spent a Sunday preparing my new favorite dish at home.
 I added in all of the same veggies that Pho 88 serves in their vegetarian Pho, plus I added some shrimp.
 It was pho-nomenal!

 The broth is the key to the soup and contains a ton of spices and vegetables – onions, carrots, garlic, dried mushrooms, lemongrass, ginger, star anise, whole cloves, cinnamon, black peppercorns, brown sugar, salt and a dash of gluten-free soy sauce.
 The water absorbs all of the delicious flavors and you strain out the solids before you serve.
 The broth is pretty darn tasty on its own, too, if you don’t feel like adding all of the mix-ins!

 I couldn’t find Thai basil at my local market so I purchased some from the Vietnamese restaurant for our toppings plate!